 Install a second WordPress instance

 When you install WordPress on Synology, you might want to install multiple instances of WordPress.
-This way, you create numerous WordPress websites for different domains on the same NAS.
+This way, you create numerous WordPress websites on the same NAS for different domains.

 Note that the WordPress from Synology installation, described in part 2, does not allow for a second instance.

 Referring to the installation and configuration as outlined in part 3, you skip all package installations and head over to the steps for installation of the WordPress folder.
 Create another folder in the /web shared folder and copy the WordPress files from the WordPress download to that folder.

 Next, continue with the entire configuration process, including setting permissions, creating a new user in the database, installing the SSL certificate, adding a virtual host, and up to the WordPress 5-minute install.

 The virtual host will determine which website is called upon based on the domain name.
 There is no need to configure other ports in either the internet router or your virtual host in Web Station.